nouchka/docker-heroku/README.md

 * latest (ship with php5)

 # Image
 Install heroku cli with php composer.
 Keep credentials in a separate volume.
+Use make install to setup the command.

 # Use